splunk/security_content/docs/_posts/2021-02-22-suspicious_plistbuddy_usage_via_osquery.md

   - Actions on Objectives
 ---

+### ⚠️ WARNING THIS IS A EXPERIMENTAL DETECTION
+We have not been able to test, simulate or build datasets for it, use at your own risk!

 #### Description

 The following analytic identifies the use of a native MacOS utility, PlistBuddy, creating or modifying a properly list (.plist) file.
 In the instance of Silver Sparrow, the following commands were executed:\